AdobeDocs/journey-optimizer.it-IT/help/using/building-journeys/entry-management.md

 <!--
 Due to the 30-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 30 days.
 Indeed, as we remove all information about persons who entered the journey 30 days after they enter, we cannot know the person entered previously, more than 30 days ago. -->

-I percorsi unitari (a partire da un evento o da una qualificazione del pubblico) includono un guardrail che impedisce ai percorsi di essere attivati erroneamente più volte per lo stesso evento.
-Per impostazione predefinita, il reingresso del profilo viene bloccato temporaneamente per 5 minuti.
-Ad esempio, se un evento attiva un percorso alle 12:01 per un profilo specifico e un altro arriva alle 12:03 (che si tratti dello stesso evento o di un altro che attiva lo stesso percorso), il percorso non si riavvierà per questo profilo.

-La chiave viene utilizzata anche per verificare che una persona appartenga a un percorso.
+La chiave viene utilizzata per verificare che una persona appartenga a un percorso.
 Infatti, una persona non può trovarsi in due luoghi diversi nello stesso percorso.
 Di conseguenza, il sistema non consente che la stessa chiave, ad esempio la chiave CRMID=3224, si trovi in luoghi diversi nello stesso percorso.

 ## Leggi percorsi di pubblico{#entry-read-segment}